albertovth/football_predictor/METHODS.md

 ## Stage 2 Logic

-Stage 2 is the currently active production method used for the latest rankings.
+Stage 2 is the active formula and simulation engine.
+Later numbered updates reconfigure this engine with their own prior, dates, and recalibrated values.

 Its code implements a corrected, strength-balanced low-team approach: